cattymod/docs/docs/extensions/dangoai.md

 ### `(Chat in Group (group) with message (text))`
 Select a Chat ID (to separate chatrooms) and chat with the AI.
 This reporter may take some time to run.

+### `Set groupwide prompt to (text)`
+Set a prompt that should be remembered in all groups.
+To clear it, use this block and set the input to completely nothing.

 ### `Set Personality for Group (group) to (personality)`
-Set a prompt for the AI in a specific chatroom.
+Set a prompt for the AI in a specific chatroom/group.

 ### `Clear Group (group)`
 This block clears all group data of a specific group.
 Be careful when using this block!
+This won't remove the groupwide prompt though.

 ### `Clear all groups`
 This block clears all group data.
 Be careful when using this block!
+This won't remove the groupwide prompt though.

 ### `(current LLM`)
 Gets the current LLM.
 Responds None when none are loaded.